-Please call the office 371-3100 for Ministry contact information.
+Please call the office 371-3100 or see the bulletin for Ministry contact information.

 If you want to understand what your are reading and share your thoughts with a larger group, then please feel free to stop in on Sundays from 10:00 - 11:30 AM in the Parish Center year round.
 Feel free to show up, no prior knowledge or experience is necessary.